mhart/ai-to-the-world-mcp-workshop/README.md

 - Check your terminal for any errors in the server logs
 - Verify that the URL is correct: http://localhost:8787/mcp
 - Make sure you clicked "Connect" before trying to list tools

+### Playground can't connect

+- Click `Clear stored authentication` and reload the page
+- Verify that the URL is correct: http://localhost:8787/mcp